 Morality — Atheism is limitless in moral boundaries, and thereby, secularists can invent their own morality.
 Such subjective morality increases moral corruption.
 Societies and individuals can set their own moral definitions and limits without an objective standard.
 However, most people live by some sense of fairness that they expect others already to know.
 Because people can corrupt their moral consciences, humanity needs an objective moral standard as a corrective.
 However, atheism denies the only plausible objective standard for morality.
-Secularism can only support subjective morality from either society, instinct, or personal choice.
-Furthermore, subjective morality is self-centered by definition while objective morality is selfless — altruistic.
+Secularism can only support subjective morality from either society, instinct, or self.
+Furthermore, subjective morality is self-centered by definition while objective morality is selfless.
 Without God, there are no objective moral values.
 However, objective moral values exist.
 Therefore, God exists.
 There are behaviors that are absolutely right or wrong.
-God is the objective moral standard and His revelation is the moral corrective for humanity.
+God is the objective moral standard and His special revelation is the moral corrective for humanity.

-Motives — Atheistic worldviews are free from an objective corrective of motives.
-Therefore, the self-centered nature of subjective morality thrives in secularism.
+Motives — Secularism assumes unbiased neutrality and yet excludes other plausible explanations that include recognizing a transcendent Cause and Creator — a personal God.
+Any person who disregards or reinterprets reality for the purpose to reject God is not honest.
+Neutrality cannot dismiss a prime Cause and Creator and remain honest.
+Atheistic worldviews are free from an objective corrective of motives.
+Therefore, subjective morality alone thrives in secularism and is self-centered by nature.
 Secularism ignores and atheism denies the only plausible moral corrective who is God.
 Subjective morality allows people to set their own morals and then invest in potentially meaningless ventures and destructive innovations for the purposes of euthanasia, abortion, and genocide.
 Humanity’s universal sense of fairness demonstrates a transcendent moral corrective of motives — who is God.
 The God-given conscience and God’s moral standard motivates humanity toward respecting life, acting with compassion, and saving lives.

 Rights — Secularism disregards and atheism undermines humanity’s equality and unalienable rights.
 If there is no Creator, there are no unalienable rights.
 However, humanity’s universal sense of fairness establishes the existence of certain unalienable rights — objective moral behavior toward others.
 These rights are entitlements that people owe to others.
 These rights exist according to constant virtues and objective morality.
 Unalienable rights require the existence of the Creator as the moral standard.
 Secularism ignores that the Creator made humanity in His likeness and decreases humanity’s value to a product of nature.
 Secularism does not recognize faith in God and thus cannot defend the rights and liberty of others who believe they are “under God.”
 Atheistic worldviews disregard that people trust in the Creator, and thus atheism is impotent to comprehend, regard, and defend religious liberties.
 Atheism undermines the human conviction to stand for life and liberty.

 Causation — Atheistic thought detaches thinking from self-evident truths of the Creator.
 Naturalism cannot explain causation and the beginning of the expansion of the universe.
 Thereby, naturalism hinders the study of causation in cosmology.
 Naturalists usually reject the cause of the universe beyond the universe and space-time.
 However, everything that begins to exist has a cause.
 Furthermore, everything in the universe began to exist and thus the universe began.
-Because the universe is expanding and its usable energy is decreasing, the expansion of the universe had a beginning.
+Because the universe is expanding and its usable energy is decreasing, the universe had a beginning.
 Therefore, since the universe began, the universe must have a cause.
 That cause must extend beyond the nature of the universe — supernatural.